curvedinf/dir-assistant/README.md

 ## API Configuration

-If you do not wish to use a local LLM model, you will need to configure an API LLM.
+If you wish to use an API LLM, you will need to configure it.
 To configure which LLM API dir-assistant uses, you must edit `LITELLM_MODEL` and the appropriate API key in your configuration.
 To open your configuration file, enter: